Kia vs. Hyundai: Which Car Brand is Better?

 Kia vs. Hyundai: Warranty

 Whether you’re in a Kia or Hyundai model, you can have peace of mind when driving on Seaside roads.
-The Kia warranty and Hyundai warranty both consist of a 10-year/100,000-mile limited powertrain warranty.
+The Kia warranty and Hyundai warranty both consist of a long-lasting limited basic warranty and an even more impressive 10-year/100,000-mile limited powertrain warranty.

 Kia vs. Hyundai: Technology